gseridon/WowzaVideoStreaming/README.md

 In order to download the SDK, the user must sign up for a <a href="https://www.wowza.com/pricing/cloud-developer-free-trial">Wowza Streaming Free Trial</a>.
 This will allow the user to get their development license code, which will be used in the program code to enable the streaming platform.

+The user should also set up a live stream beforehand, so that they will be able to input connection data into the code that will be needed later on.
+To set up a live stream:

+- Go to <a href="www.cloud.wowza.com">Wowza Streaming Cloud</a> and sign in your account
+- Click on livestreams on the menu bar and add a live stream
+- Provide a name for the livestream and select a location that is closest to where the user will be broadcasting from
+- Click next until the set-up is finished (these configurations will be default and can be changed later on
+- The newly created livestream page will contain information needed to connect the app to the live stream

 ### The Code

 The build instructions for the program can be found <a href="https://www.wowza.com/docs/how-to-build-a-basic-app-with-gocoder-sdk-for-android">here</a>.